deebigs/AD-Lab-virtualBox_Dylan/README.md

 /Scripts/New-BulkUsers.ps1: The complete PowerShell code for bulk user creation.

-/Documentation/DC_Setup_Notes.txt: Step-by-step administrative notes on DC installation and service configuration.
+/Documentation/StepbyStep: Step-by-step administrative notes on DC installation and service configuration.

-Project completed by [Your Name] for foundational IT infrastructure experience.
+Project completed by Dylan Alagar for foundational IT infrastructure experience.